yunfengsay/typescript-sdk/README.md

 ### Proxy Authorization Requests Upstream

-You can proxy OAuth requests to an external OAuth provider while adding custom validation and client management:
+You can proxy OAuth requests to an external authorization provider:

 ```typescript
 import express from 'express';